FROM KAYAK TO YACHT MASTER – Birthday at Brownsea Island and Poole Harbour

 Instead, we walked ashore to the west of the river, walked to the bridge over the sluice and then caught the free bus to the Le Mont Saint Michel.
 That all took a lot longer than expected so it restricted the time we had to explore the abbey and the village.

-Next time we would aim to anchor between Le Mont and Rocker de Tombelaine to the north and then be able to walk ashore more easily.
+Next time I would aim to anchor between Le Mont and Rocker de Tombelaine to the north and then be able to walk ashore more easily.
 This would however mean the yacht could easily be reached by other tourists walking around at low water on guided walks or on their own.

 Naked Lady